GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Code is expensive to change, but design is cheaper to change, and requirements are even cheaper to change.
+> ### There are some basic techniques to control complexity.
+Fundamentally, I divide and conquer, break things down, and try to write reasonably precise descriptions of what each piece is supposed to do.
 >
-> ~ *Daniel T. Barry*
+> ~ *Butler Lampson*

 ---
 ## 🏎 Quick Facts